snabbco/snabb/src/doc/documentation-guide.md

 key's description must also declare the expected type of the argument value.
 Each optional key's description must end in a sentence defining its default value.

-## Markup Conventions

-We markup source code literals in `code` font.
-E.g.: "The `foobar` module is nice" and "`mod.fun(bla)` will make your dreams come true".
-Parameter identifiers are marked up in *italic* font.
-E.g.: "`mod.foo` takes an argument *bar*".

-UNIX system calls should be mentioned like so: `usleep(3)`.

-We markup specific *concepts* we introduce in italic font the first time they are mentioned in order to signify to the reader that a specific concept has a well defined meaning.

-## Terminology And Normalized Language

-The parameter names used in method and function description do not need to reflect the names used in the source code.
-Instead use long, descriptive names made out of full words when sensible.

-Symbol definition are written in third person, e.g.: "Returns a number" instead of "Return a number".
-When describing default behavior we say "The default is..." instead of "Defaults to..." etc.

-When in doubt, turn to the [Lua Reference Manual](http://www.lua.org/manual/5.1/) for linguistic and stylistic reference.